Peru ex-president Humala, wife leave detention - Journal du Cameroun

 They allegedly received millions of dollars in illegal campaign donations from Brazilian construction giant Odebrecht ahead of the 2011 election.

-His wife Nadine Heredia left about an hour earlier for their home in Lima.

-The ex-president said he would stop to greet party loyalists before heading home to be with his wife and three children.
+The ex-president stopped to greet party loyalists before heading home to be with his wife, who left prison about an hour earlier than him, and three children in Lima.

+“We are going to move ahead because we have not committed any crime,” Humala told Nationalist Party supporters, many chanting “Ollanta.
+Dignity.”

+“We are a young party, and we are still in there fighting,” he said, thanking the crowd.

 Humala is one of four former Peruvian heads of state caught up in the vast Odebrecht corruption scandal that has engulfed Latin America — although he is the only one who had been jailed so far.